SchwarzIT/sci-rest-client/README.md

 We welcome any type of contribution (code contributions, pull requests, issues) to this project equally.

-ESLint is used to ensure code quality.
+ESLint and SonarQube are used to ensure code quality.
 A Git commit hook will fix lint findings automatically (if possible) and prevent commits with linting errors.
 Prettier is used for formatting.
-Staged changes will be formatted automatically before commiting.
+Staged changes will be formatted automatically before committing.

 # Release management